OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 We will use:
 - in term of hardware
-  - a light sensor (photo-resistor)
+  - a light sensor (photo-resistor), like [this one](https://www.adafruit.com/product/161), ~ $0.95
-  - a relay
+  - a relay, like [this one](https://www.amazon.com/WINGONEER-KY-019-Channel-Module-arduino/dp/B06XHJ2PBJ/ref=sr_1_5?keywords=relay&qid=1550521549&s=gateway&sr=8-5).
+5 for ~$9.00.
-  - one or several Raspberry Pi computers
+  - one or several Raspberry Pi computers.
+Any model would fit, from Raspberry Pi Zero, A, B, all versions.
 - in term of programming language
   - Java
 - in term of tools and frameworks